 Basically, the word “significant” in many research studies has nothing to do with clinical significance, but rather statistical significance.
 Is the one-month extension of lifespan “significant” to a stage V colon cancer patient?
 It may well be, but that is a judgment on the part of the patient and has little to do with the usage of the word “significant” in the research article.
 It is important to keep this in mind when you hear about research that talks about “significant” improvement from a treatment or medication.

-To illustrate, if we look at the world of scleroderma research, a typical, well-designed research study on the effects of cyclophosphamide (Cytoxan) on lung function and other health-related symptoms (Tashkin et al. 2006) showed significant improvement in two measures of lung functioning at 12 months vs. a placebo group, although a third measure did not show significant improvement.
+To illustrate, if we look at the world of scleroderma research, a typical, well-designed research study on the effects of cyclophosphamide (Cytoxan) on lung function and other health-related symptoms (Tashkin et al. 2006) showed significant improvement in two measures of lung functioning at 12 months vs. a placebo group (control group that did not receive the study drug), although a third measure did not show significant improvement.
 On one of the measures (total lung capacity – % of predicted), in the Cytoxan group the value stayed the same as baseline at 12 months (around 70% of normal).
 In contrast, the placebo group dropped from 68% to 65%.
-Believe it or not, that difference is statistically significant!
+Believe it or not, that difference is statistically significant from the research perspective!
 However, it really isn’t clinically significant.
 The only other significant change on another measure was even closer between the treatment and control group but still reached the less than 5% significance criteria.

-Also, the researchers didn’t look a potential long-term harm to the patient from suppressing their immune system for a year.
-While the article abstract talked about the “significant but modest beneficial effect on lung function…” and mentioned that the effects “were maintained through the 24 months of the study”, it was only in the last sentence of the article itself that the authors noted that “Caution regarding the use of cyclophosphamide is still warranted, since potential long-term consequences were not evaluated.”
-Unfortunately, this is very typical in scholarly articles like this and virtually no clinicians ever look beyond the article abstract to see the cautionary note at the end of the actual article.
+Also, the researchers didn’t look at potential long-term harm to the patients from suppressing their immune system for a year.
+While the article abstract talked about the “significant but modest beneficial effect on lung function…” and mentioned that the effects “were maintained through the 24 months of the study,” it was only in the last sentence of the article itself that the authors noted that, “Caution regarding the use of cyclophosphamide is still warranted, since potential long-term consequences were not evaluated.”
+Unfortunately, this is very typical in scholarly articles like this, and many clinicians never look beyond the article abstract to see the cautionary note at the end of the actual article.
 Patients need to be aware of this problem when they are working with their physicians in devising treatment options.
-It is always important to understand about the potential for long-term problems with treatments that are being considered, especially when a treatment might provide modest real-world benefits, even if statistically “significant”.
+It is always important to understand the potential for long-term problems with treatments that are being considered, especially when a treatment might provide modest real-world benefits, even if statistically “significant,”

 Additional Learnings on Scleroderma Research